-Some games might improve kids' handâeye coordination and problem-solving skills.
-Video games that require kids to actually move or manipulate the game through their own physical movement can even get sedentary kids moving — but not as much as if they actually played outside or did sports.
+Some games might improve kids' hand–eye coordination and problem-solving skills.
+Video games that require kids to move or manipulate the game through their own physical movement can get sedentary kids moving — but not as much as if they actually played outside or did sports.
 Other games don't have such benefits, and violent video games have been shown to increase kids' aggressive behavior.

-Make sure your son has other appealing choices: sports, activities, chances to socialize with friends, and downtime to be creative.
+Make sure your kids have other appealing choices: sports, activities, chances to socialize with friends, and downtime to be creative.

 - the AAP's family media plan tool, which lets parents create a media plan for their family

 - Common Sense Media, which has information about age and content appropriateness of video games and other media

 If you have concerns about your kids' video game activity, talk with your doctor.